recantha/myRobotRover/README.md

 # myRobotRover
 This is a project to create a robot car to move either autonomously or driven through a web interface.
 It utilises Flask for the web interface and the motion lib (https://motion-project.github.io/index.html)  for streaming a video image to the same web interface as the move commands
-As Flask does not allow for public variables (tried many different approaches) I had to resort to using a single sqlite3 table ('ways') held in memory (no read/write to physical diskfile).This is initialised by:
+As Flask does not allow for public variables (tried many different approaches) I had to resort to using a single sqlite3 table ('ways') held in memory (no read/write to physical diskfile).
+Istalling sqlite3 is easy:

+    $ sudo apt-get install sqlite3

+And it is initialised by:

     conn = sqlite3.connect(':memory:', check_same_thread=False)
     c = conn.cursor()